ibm-cloud-docs/direct-link/vrf-on-ibm-cloud.md

 IBM is moving forward with a next-generation Cloud deployment to enable Virtual Private Cloud (VPC) in our availability zones (AZs).
 This new VPC capability enables Bring-Your-Own-IP (BYoIP) in the VPC-enabled AZs, which are located in Dallas, Washington DC, London, Frankfurt, Tokyo, and Sydney.

-For example, each tenant on the backbone who uses VRF can have only one _Customer VRF_ per Direct Link, which provides connectivity among all the tenant’s servers, regardless of location.
+For example, each tenant on the backbone who uses VRF can have only one customer VRF per Direct Link, which provides connectivity among all the tenant’s servers, regardless of location.
 However, an {{site.data.keyword.cloud_notm}} tenant might have more than one Direct Link account that feeds into a single cross-connect router.
 {: note}

 * A tenant’s servers in any VLAN, in any pod, in any data center worldwide can reach all of that tenant’s other servers globally.
-* Every tenant’s _Customer VRF_ is connected to the common shared services network to provide private reachability for those servers to use DNS, shared storage, monitoring, patching, and more.
+* Every tenant’s customer VRF is connected to the common shared services network to provide private reachability for those servers to use DNS, shared storage, monitoring, patching, and more.
-* The _Customer VRF_ is a connectivity service that provides isolation among tenants.
+* The customer VRF is a connectivity service that provides isolation among tenants.
 Any additional controls that are needed within a tenancy must be provisioned separately by using a gateway, security groups, or host-based controls.

 ## Benefits of moving to VRF
 {: #benefits-of-moving-to-vrf}